Dynamics of groups of automorphisms of character varieties and Fatou/Julia decomposition for Painlev\'e 6: Introduction

-To the best of our knowledge, the previous dynamical works related to the aperiodic Schr\"odinger equation primarily involve delicate issues about the iteration of a single real mapping $\gamma \in \Gamma_{A,B,C,D}$ on the real slice of $S_{A,B,C,D}$.
-There is a huge literature on the subject and we refer the reader to the papers by Casdagli and Roberts \cite{CASDALGI,ROBERTS} and references therein for an introduction.
-For more contemporary works, see, for example, the paper of Damanik, Gorodetski, and Yessen \cite{DGY} and the paper of Yessen \cite{YESSEN}.

-{\bf Main goal of our work:} {\em Our paper is devoted to questions about the ``pointwise complex dynamics of the whole group'', i.e.\ to the orbits of individual points, their closures, and more generally to the nature of subsets of the complex surface $S_{A,B,C,D}$ that are invariant under $\Gamma^*$ and $\Gamma$.
+{\bf Main goal of our work:} Our paper is devoted to questions about the ``pointwise complex dynamics of the whole group'', i.e.\ to the orbits of individual points, their closures, and more generally to the nature of subsets of the complex surface $S_{A,B,C,D}$ that are invariant under $\AUTOGROUP^\pm$ and $\AUTOGROUP$.

-We focus on the ``chaotic'' part of the dynamics {\rm (}i.e.\ the dynamics on the Julia set $\mathcal{J}_{A,B,C,D}$, as defined in Section \ref{SUBSEC:FATOU_JULIA}{\rm )} which is therefore complementary to the extensive work previously done by Bowditch, Tan and his collaborators, and others about the domains on which the dynamics is properly discontinuous. }

-Let us point out that the complex dynamics on the $SL(2,\mathbb{C})$ character varieties (i.e. of $\Gamma_{A,B,C,D}$ on $S_{A,B,C,D}$) is described as being ``extremely mysterious and non-trivial'' by Goldman \cite[p.
+We focus on the ``chaotic'' part of the dynamics {\rm (}i.e.\ the dynamics on the Julia set $\mathcal{J}_{A,B,C,D}$, as defined in Section \ref{SUBSEC:FATOU_JULIA}{\rm )} which is therefore complementary to the extensive work previously done by Bowditch, Tan and his collaborators, and others about the domains on which the dynamics is properly discontinuous.
+Indeed, our work can be seen as an effort to answer the questions posed by Bowditch immediately below Corollary 5.6 on p.
+728 of \cite{bowditch}.
+Let us point out that the complex dynamics on the $SL(2,\mathbb{C})$ character varieties (i.e. of $\AUTOGROUP_{A,B,C,D}$ on $S_{A,B,C,D}$) is described as being ``extremely mysterious and non-trivial'' by Goldman \cite[p.
 461]{goldman-1} and by Tan, Wong, and Zhang \cite[p.
 762]{TWZ}.
-Our goal in this paper is to provide a better understanding of this global dynamics, especially of the chaotic part of it which is far less developed than regions where the action is properly discontinuous.

-The fact that mapping class group actions on character varieties can be formulated as a complex dynamical systems, which incidentally is the object of this paper, allows one to see the present work as joining a recent trend of papers where methods of holomorphic dynamics were used to investigate certain natural dynamical systems, see \cite{cantat-1}, \cite{deroin-1}, and \cite{deroin-2}.